NATO builds $1 billion HQ as allies cut military spending

-BRUSSELS NATO is building a new, state-of-the-art headquarters in Brussels, but critics say the $1 billion project seems extravagant at a time when austerity is forcing many alliance members to slash military spending.
+BRUSSELS NATO is building a new, state-of-the-art headquarters in Brussels, but critics say the $1 billion (625 million pounds) project seems extravagant at a time when austerity is forcing many alliance members to slash military spending.

 The vast steel-and-glass structure is taking shape in the outskirts of Brussels, across the road from the old headquarters, built as a temporary home for the alliance in 1967 and which NATO officials say has outlived its useful life.

-Construction is 80 percent complete on the new building, made up of eight curving wings that connect to a huge central space with an imposing 32 meter (yard)-high entrance.
+Construction is 80 percent complete on the new building, made up of eight curving wings that connect to a huge central space with an imposing 32 metre (yard)-high entrance.

 More than 4,000 NATO staff and diplomats from the 28 allies and 22 partner countries are to move in 2016.